 THIS WEEKS ACTIVITIES

-Thursday, October 23rd – There will be a Charismatic Prayer Meeting at 6:30 PM in the Church.
-Please use the Park Street entrance as all other doors will be locked.
-All are invited to Attend!!
+Thursday, January 15th – There will be a Charismatic Prayer Meeting starting at 6:30 PM in the Church.
+Please use the Park Street entrance as all other Church doors will be locked.
+All are welcome to Attend this Prayer Meeting!!

 *******************************The Vocation Cross will be at the home of Brianne Graff.